Quantile tomography: using quantiles with multivariate data

-There are several reasons to look at the effect of approximation on estimated envelopes.
-The numerical motivation stems from the fact that in practice we do not take all directions to construct the directional quantile envelope; therefore, what is constructed is rather an approximate envelope $D_A(p)$, and we are interested in the quality of this approximation.
-We know that $D(p) \subseteq D_A(p)$, and we believe that a decent collection $A$ of directions that reasonably fill $\mathbb{S}^{d-1}$ should make the approximation quite satisfactory.
-While the experimental evidence does not contradict this belief---for Figure~\ref{f:7} we used only $100$ uniformly spaced directions, for Figure~\ref{f:8} we took $1009$, and hardly any difference can be seen for $p=0.1$---we would also like to have some theoretical support.

-From the statistical point of view, our directional quantiles are usually not the ``true'', but ``estimated'' ones.
-We believe, however, that this estimation possesses the usual consistent behavior---that is, we can show, in some customary probabilistic framework, that estimates become more and more precise, say, with growing sample size.
-We are interested in whether this consistent behavior of individual directional quantiles translates to something analogous for their envelopes.
+The next question investigated in this section is how quantile directional envelopes behave when not determined exactly, but only approximately.
+There are several reasons to investigate that.
+The numerical motivation stems from the fact that in practice we are not able to take all directions to construct the directional quantile envelope---what is really constructed is rather an approximate envelope $D_A(p)$, and we are interested in the quality of this approximation.
+Obviously, $D(p) \subseteq D_A(p)$; moreover, we believe that a decent collection, $A$, of directions that reasonably fill $\mathbb{S}^{d-1}$ makes the approximation quite satisfactory.
+While the experimental evidence does not contradict this belief---for the left panel of Figure~\ref{f:7} we used only $100$ uniformly spaced directions, for the right panel of Figure~\ref{f:7} we took $1009$, and hardly any difference can be seen for $p=0.1$---some theoretical support would be desirable too.
+The statistical motivation for the investigation of the approximation effects comes from the fact that our directional quantiles are typically not the ``true'', but ``estimated'' ones.
+If we believe that this estimation is consistent---we can show, in some customary probabilistic framework, that estimates become more and more precise, say, with growing sample size---then we are again interested whether this consistent behavior of individual directional quantiles translates into something analogous for their envelopes. \begin{Thm} Suppose that $A_1 \subseteq A_2 \subseteq A_3 \subseteq \dots$ is a sequence of closed sets with its union dense in a closed set $A \subseteq \mathbb{S}^{d-1}$, not contained in any closed halfspace whose boundary contains the origin.
+If, for every sequence $s_n \in A_n$ that converges to $s \in A$, the sequence $q_n(s_n)$ converges to $q(s)$, then the sequence of sets $\bigcap_{s \in A_n} H(s,q_n(s))$ converges to $\bigcap_{s \in A} H(s,q(s))$ in the Pompeiu-Hausdorff distance---provided either the limit set is the closure of its interior, or it is a singleton and the sets in the sequence are nonempty. \end{Thm}

-The following theorem, formulated in the general setting of supporting halfspaces, gives the essence of the relationship between directional quantiles and their envelopes.